avineshks/LogAnalyzer/README.md

         search.keywords=
         Note: You may leave this empty if disable.default.search is false(0).

+7.	exclude.keyword.list --> [search.keywords.seperator] separated keywords or regex to tell analyzer to exclude the line.

+        exclude.keyword.list = class\.method,INFO,DEBUG
+        Note: You may leave this empty.

-7.	disable.default.search --> to disable the default search for Error and Exception that program has.
+8.	disable.default.search --> to disable the default search for Error and Exception that program has.

         Value 0 -> false
         Value 1 -> True
         disable.default.search=0

-8.	time.in.hr --> hours.
+9.	time.in.hr --> hours.
 Analyzer will analyze the logs file generated in past one hour.
 Value 0 will disable this feature and enable the time.in.min feature.

         time.in.hr=1

-9.	time.in.min --> minutes.
+10.	time.in.min --> minutes.
 Analyzer will analyze the logs file generated in past one minute.

         time.in.min=1